coko7/vegapull/README.md

 Since [v0.5.0](https://crates.io/crates/vegapull/0.5.0), vegapull now supports multi-threaded image downloads natively for a ***Blazingly faaaast experience 🚀***

+> [!WARNING]
+> 🚧 I am currently working on a massive rework of `vegapull` on branch [v1-rework](https://github.com/coko7/vegapull/tree/v1-rework).
+This rework will introduce breaking changes to the CLI and the support for multi-threaded downloads on every single pull modes. v1 will also come with a big improvement to the existing **interactive** mode as I want to make it the default mode for most users.

 ![demo](https://github.com/user-attachments/assets/6ac89611-08b5-4caa-ba83-a696929a2e37)

 ## Where can I find prefetched datasets?